-Established in 1967, Medical Aid Abroad is a not-for-profit charitable trust which assists health work in developing countries, by donating surplus medical, surgical and pharmaceutical supplies, from within New Zealand.
+Established in Christchurch (NZ) in 1965, Medical Aid Abroad is a not-for-profit charitable trust which assists health work in developing countries, by donating surplus medical, surgical and pharmaceutical supplies, from within New Zealand.

 MAA has one part-time paid Store Manager, plus a dedicated team of volunteer workers who mostly come from a medical or pharmacy background.
+Click here to learn more.
 Who are we?

 Goods donated to MAA come from a wide variety of sources, typically: medical centres, pharmacies, hospitals, manufacturers, importers, wholesalers.
-What goods ?
+Click here to see What goods?
 These goods are received in our store, sorted for suitability and stored until requested.

 The majority of our goods go the South Pacific region, but we have sent supplies to countries much further afield – Asia, Africa and the Middle East.
 Click here for a recent list of countries that have received aid.